All parts of this series:

 - Option education podcasts (via The Options Industry Council).
 I checked out some of the option education videos and they are pretty good!

-- Whaley: Derivatives – Book on everything derivatives.
+- Whaley: Derivatives (paid link) – Book on everything derivatives.
 Includes an Excel add-in with option pricing formulas.
 Geez, that book is expensive now.
 I think I paid only ~$80 many years ago.

 - National Futures Association: Education on everything Futures related.